bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

     const promises = urls.map(url => fetch(url));

-We could now use` Promise.all()` to wait for all the Promises in the array to be fulfilled.
-But suppose we want the results of the first fetch as soon as they become available and don't want to wait for all the URLs to be fetched.
+We could now use`Promise.all()` to wait for all the Promises in the array to be fulfilled.
+But suppose we want the results of the first fetch as soon as they become available and don’t want to wait for all the URLs to be fetched.

     for(const promise of promises) {